lindehaven/CP-M/README.md

 that uses less memory.
-Based most of my design and code on the Text editor [2] that works well in CP/M. I took away functions that I don't need (new file, open file, save file as) and added some that I do need (incremental search, move line up/down).
+Based most of my design and code on the Text editor [2] that works well in CP/M. I took away functions that I don't need (new file, open file, save file as) and added some that I do need (incremental search, move line up/down, cut/paste lines).
 That became the Lean Editor.

 Also wrote the Syntax Highlighter that is a variant of the syntax highlighting from Kilo editor [1].
 I focused on reducing the memory requirements because I